carj/pyPreservica/docs/api.rst

     .. py:attribute:: metadata

-    A map of descriptive metadata attached to the asset.
+    A dict of descriptive metadata attached to the asset.

-    The key of the map is the metadata identifier used to retrieve the metadata document and the value is the schema URI
+    The key of the dict is the metadata identifier used to retrieve the metadata document and the value is the schema URI

     .. py:attribute:: entity_type